 This page provides general information on how we review link applications and administer our testlink process.

-At this stage, your server should be ready for an immediate link to DareNET once the ircd has been installed.
+At this stage, your server should be ready for an immediate link to DareNET once the ircd has been installed and configured.

 This is the first official step in linking a server to DareNET.
 The process from here on in is controlled by the Infrastructure team.
 All inqueries should be addressed in the first instance to infrastructure at darenet.org.